Skip to content

 python

-# src/basic/flows/conditional_without_elif.py
+# src/basic/controls/conditional_without_elif.py

 def check_even_or_odd(number: int) -> None: